ahammel/ProbeGenerator/README.md

 Annotations can be downloaded from [the UCSC table browser][ucsc_tables].
 Make sure to use the output format 'all fields from selected table'.

+## Performance

+Using the hg19 human genome reference, `probe-generator` uses about 15.5 Gb of memory at peak.
+This will run comfortably on `all.q` or `xhost08`, but I don't recommend trying it on your workstation unless you have a much nicer computer than mine.

+As a rule of thumb, the peak memory usage will be about 5 times the size of the sum of the text input (annotations and genome) on disk.

 [ucsc_tables]: http://genome.ucsc.edu/cgi-bin/hgTables